-Results: Example of the results subsection heading

-The RuvC-like Domain of Cpf1 Mediates RNA-Guided DNA Cleavage

-What do you notice about this title?
+Results: The heading of each result section should reflect the message of that figure The RuvC-like Domain of Cpf1 Mediates RNA-Guided DNA Cleavage What do you notice about this title?

 Figure 4.
-Catalytic Residues in the C-Terminal RuvC Domain of FnCpf1 Are Required for DNA Cleavage
+Catalytic Residues in the C-Terminal RuvC Domain of FnCpf1 Are Required for DNA Cleavage Zetsche et al, 2015.
+Cell, 163.

-Results: Example of motivation of experiment

-The RuvC-like domain of Cpf1 retains all of the catalytic residues of this family of endonucleases (Figures 4A and S4) and is thus predicted to be an active nuclease.
+Results: Example of motivation of experiment The RuvC-like domain of Cpf1 retains all of the catalytic residues of this family of endonucleases (Figures 4A and S4) and is thus predicted to be an active nuclease.
 What do you think they will test in this experiment?
+Zetsche et al, 2015.
+Cell, 163.